How to Know Your Gotra: Find by Surname, Kundli or Date of Birth

 5. Can I know my Gotra if I am not a Brahmin?

 Yes.
-How to find gotra by caste is a common query.
 While the 7 Rishis were Brahmins, Kshatriyas and Vaishyas adopted the Gotras of their spiritual gurus (Rishis) in ancient times.
 So, a Kshatriya with the "Bharadwaja" Gotra follows the lineage of the Rishi who was the guide to his ancestors.